twistedsanity/max-home-automation/README.md

 # MAX!
 Home Automation
+# Probably no further updates from me as I am looking to move away from Max! to somethign a little more modern.

 Docker image for the [MAX!
-Home Automation](http://www.dmitry-kazakov.de/ada/max_home_automation.htm) v4.5 application by Dmitry A. Kazakov.
+Home Automation](http://www.dmitry-kazakov.de/ada/max_home_automation.htm) v4.x application by Dmitry A. Kazakov.

 Wrapped in the [docker-baseimage-gui](https://github.com/jlesage/docker-baseimage-gui) from Jocelyn Le Sage.